codebards/policies/copyright/index.md

 **By mail**:
 Code Bards
 ATTN: Magalie Allard
-1010-1180 rue Louis-Adolphe-Robitaille
+509 rue Racine
-Québec, QC, G1S 0C7, Canada
+Québec, QC, G2B 1G3, Canada

 **This policy and process applies to any product created and owned by Code Bards.
 That includes Calendarium and Vegan Realm.*